 The prevalence among adolescents of IGD ranges between 7% and 15% (Pontes et al., 2019), of CSBD between 12% and 18% (Efrati & Dannon, 2018), and of PSNU between 13% to 15% (Li et al., 2020).
 Several factors have been highlighted as important in understanding the etiology of behavioral addictions.
 In the current study, we focus on thought suppression and impulsiveness.

 1.1.
-Thought suppression and impulsiveness in addictive behaviors
+Impulsivity and the suppression of thoughts in addictive behaviors

-Thought suppression is a mental control strategy characterized by attempts to manage emotional distress by keeping unwanted thoughts out of awareness (Wenzlaff & Wegner, 2000).
-A common strategy to handle unwanted thoughts is to try to suppress them (e.g., Brockman, Ciarrochi, Parker, & Kashdan, 2017), particularly if a person cannot openly share these thoughts with others (Gross & John, 2003).
-The engagement in thought suppression, however, can paradoxically lead to an increase in the suppressed thought – i.e., a rebound effect (Abramowitz, Tolin, & Street, 2001; Wenzlaff & Luxton, 2003).
-This effect has been observed in various addictive and addictive-like behaviors among adolescents and adults such as CSBD (Efrati, 2019; Efrati, Kolubinski, Caselli, & Spada, 2020), PSNU (Hormes , Kearns, & Timko , 2014), IGD (Gong , Chen, & lee, 2020), alcohol use (Klein, 2007), cigarette use (Erskine et al., 2012) and pathological gambling (Riley, 2014), which suggests that there is a transdiagnostic role for thought suppression in addictive behaviors (Spada, Caselli, Nikcevic, & Wells, 2015).
+The conscious inhibition of thoughts or reasoning is a self-monitoring strategy characterized by efforts to manage psychological stress by maintaining a distance from unwelcome thoughts (Wenzlaff & Wegner, 2000).
+Thought suppression, understood as the attempt to ignore unwanted thoughts, is in fact one of the most common approaches for dealing with objectionable thoughts (e.g., Brockman, Ciarrochi, Parker, & Kashdan, 2017), especially if we feel that sharing them openly is not an option (Gross & John, 2003).
+Ironically, the efforts made to suppress a given thought can result in a rebound effect, whereby that very thought becomes even more present in one’s mind (Abramowitz, Tolin, & Street, 2001; Wenzlaff & Luxton, 2003).
+Rebound effects have been associated with various addictive and addictive-like behaviors among adolescents and adults, such as CSBD (Efrati, 2019; Efrati, Kolubinski, Caselli, & Spada, 2020), PSNU (Hormes , Kearns, & Timko , 2014), IGD (Gong , Chen, & lee, 2020), alcoholism (Klein, 2007), smoking (Erskine et al., 2012) and pathological betting (Riley, 2014), which gives an indication of the presence of a transdiagnostic role for thought suppression in addictive behaviors (Spada, Caselli, Nikcevic, & Wells, 2015).

-Impulsiveness is broadly defined as the tendency toward rapid, poorly considered, and disinhibited decisions and actions (Dalley, Everitt, & Robbins, 2011; Zhang et al., 2020).
-Similarly to thought suppression impulsiveness has also been associated with various addictive and addictive-like behaviors among adolescents and adults including CSBD (Bothe et al., 2019, Efrati et al., 2020, Wetterneck et al., 2012), PSNU (Wegmann, Müller, Turel, & Brand, 2020), IGD (Fumero et al., 2020), alcohol consumption (Castellani & Rugle, 1995), and compulsive eating (Hartmann et al., 2010).
-A recent systematic meta-review concluded that impulsiveness may be considered as a core process that underpins substance and behavioral addictions (Lee, Hoppenbrouwers, & Franken, 2019).
+Impulsiveness can be considered a tendency to act and make decisions on a whim, without due consideration of the consequences (Dalley, Everitt, & Robbins, 2011; Zhang et al., 2020).
+Like attempts to suppress thoughts, impulsiveness has also been observed in tandem with various addictive and addictive-like behaviors among adolescents and adults including CSBD (Bothe et al., 2019, Efrati et al., 2020, Wetterneck et al., 2012), PSNU (Wegmann, Müller, Turel, & Brand, 2020), IGD (Fumero et al., 2020), alcohol consumption (Castellani & Rugle, 1995), and compulsive eating (Hartmann et al., 2010).
+According to a recent systematic literature review on the subject, impulsiveness may play a crucial role in substance and behavioral addictions (Lee, Hoppenbrouwers, & Franken, 2019).
 With that being said, the association between impulsiveness and CSBD is less reliable as compared with IGD and PSNU, with several studies indicating no significant associations between the construct (e.g. Efrati & Gola, 2019; Efrati, Shukron, & Epstein, 2019).
 In the current study, we, therefore hypothesized that thought suppression and impulsiveness would be positively correlated with IGD, and PSNU and with lesser extent with CSBD.

 1.2.
 Metacognitions as drivers of thought suppression and impulsiveness